Prism

 Overview

 Prism is my continuously-developed toy renderer project!
-Using the raytracing and raymarching, it renders geometry and abstract shapes with various lighting and effects to create interesting scenes.
+Using raytracing and raymarching, it renders geometry and abstract shapes with various lighting and effects to create interesting scenes.
 It also functions a little bit as a modeler as to help the user have creative freedom to create whatever scenes they wish.
 As I keep working on it, it will continuously improve and support new features and exciting techniques!

 Motivation